justin8/docker-stacks/unifi/README.md

-# unifi controller stack
+# Unifi controller stack

-This is a basic docker stack setup that will run nginx, sonarr, couchpotato, jackett and transmission.
+This is a basic docker stack setup that will run a unifi controller.

 ## Requirements:
 * docker